akkartik/mu/baremetal/README.md

 Some apps written in SubX and Mu.
 Where the rest of this repo relies on a few Linux syscalls, the apps in this subdirectory interface directly with hardware.
+We still need the top-level and apps to build them.

 I'd like to eventually test these programs on real hardware, and to that end they are extremely parsimonious in the hardware they assume: